Arctic Front Event

 • Inspect and prepare your vehicle – against ice, freezing precipitation and generally sub-optimal driving conditions.
 For further read, click here.

-• Review Road Conditions – Road conditions before leaving your house Houston TranStar Map
+• Review Road Conditions – Road conditions before leaving your house Houston TranStar Map or Waze.

 Use caution when walking on flat/sloped surfaces at work and at home